taylorc1009/CSharp-NBM-Messaging-System/README.md

 				* Cash Loss
 * __Tweet__ - text sent via Twitter (as Tweets).
 	* Properties:
-		* Sender - from the user’s Twitter account.
+		* Sender - from the userâ€™s Twitter account.
-			* Their account ID - “@exampleID”.
+			* Their account ID - â€œ@exampleIDâ€.
 			* Limit of 15 characters.
 		* Message Text - enquiry text that the Tweet contains.
 			* Limit of 140 characters.
 			* May also contain textspeak abbreviations.
 	* Formats:
 			* Hashtags - used to group a Tweet with a topic.
-			* Mentions - using another Twitter account’s ID (@) in a message.
+			* Mentions - using another Twitter accountâ€™s ID (@) in a message.
 * UI Requirements:
 	* Use an input form, allowing text message headers to be entered in a heading text box and the message text in a body text box.
 	* Display messages as mentioned above; headers as a heading, body text in the body.